danrlu/Fuller_Lab_paper/README.md

     SLURM version (starts from 0)
     `#SBATCH --array=0-8`

+- PCR duplicates are removed for ATAC-seq and ChIP-seq, if both ends of the read pair map to the exact same genomic positions (I highly recommend paired-end sequencing for them).
+PCR duplicates are not removed for RNAseq because read pairs mapped to the same genomic location could still flank different splicing variants.
+For any library, use as much input material, and as little PCR step as possible to increase library complexity.

+- CAGE protocol involved no PCR amplification step.

 - All multimapping reads were removed for quantification or viewing in genomic browser.
 I also tried a version (for all experiment) to assign each multimapping reads to 1 randomly selected location and it didn't seem to affect the genes we are interested in.